hatscode/hackers-tools/Writups & blogs/readme.md

 This folder contains writeups and blogs about cybersecurity labs and challenges.
 Find solutions, walkthroughs, and tips to help you learn and improve your skills.

-- [OverTheWire](https://github.com/stilla1ex/cybersecurity-lab/tree/main/overthewire) – Practice wargames and learn security concepts.
+- [OverTheWire Bandit wargames](https://github.com/stilla1ex/cybersecurity-lab/tree/main/Modules/overthewire) – Practice wargames and learn security concepts.
-- [Hack The Box](https://www.hackthebox.com/) – Explore virtual labs and test your hacking skills.
+- [SSH on Hack The Box](https://github.com/stilla1ex/cybersecurity-lab/tree/main/Modules/HTB/001%3AGetting%20started) – Explore virtual labs and test your hacking skills.